 2. Financial Performance Review Company Standalone

-During the year, Standalone Profit after current tax for the year is ' 606.25 million as against ' 509.36 million for the previous year ended on March 31, 2023 with an increase of 19% YoY.
+During the year, Standalone Profit after tax (PAT) for the year is ' 307 million as against ' 606 million for the previous year ended on March 31, 2024, the profit of the Company Reduced owing to exceptional expenses of ' 439 million pursuant to a one-time settlement agreement entered into by the Company, along with other exceptional items of ' 5 million.

 Group Consolidated